Lazice/KitC-fanfictions/wips/He-Who-Loses.md

 He'd returned to the seating on the side of his bed.
 So Zoran glides a hand over the metal frames of his bed, his hands clink uncomfortably against the metal, sounds that are like horrible music to his ears.
 His blood runs cold just like everyone else, his nerves calm down, feeling that the metal beneath his hand are also cold.

-{  `v  unreviewed`  }

 By that time, if nothing happens, then he's ought to be just so lucky.

 But this poor, poorboy isn't that lucky.

 There is a knock on haer poor ssteel gate, the loud door thatwould immediately demand the attentino of everyone else in the room.And by everyone, it's ought to mean literally every entity in the room.
 Him, the shadows, the other people too.

-An unfmiliar voice eminates through the steel door.
+An unfmiliar voice, creaks in bits through the steel door.

-"Zoran Moiras, you are called to Doctor's office.
-She wants you for something."
+"Zoran Moiras, you are called to Doctor's office."

 "Alright, I'm coming."
-Ae has got to get out of his 'comfort zone' sometimes.
-This could've also been how the thoughts of outside Zoran are seeping in.
-Maybe aer was able to tell that mom would be calling for him!
-Maybe this time she will shed light on your good behaviours.
+In the end, ae has got to get out of his 'comfort zone' sometimes!
+Though that could also be the result of how the thoughts of outside Zoran are ebbing.
+Maybe aer was able to tell that mom would be calling for him, that would be convenient.
+And maybe this time she will shed light on your good behaviours.
-> Even when you know that she wouldn't, you still hope like chasing a carrot.
+> Know of that as just your imagination.
+Even when you know that she wouldn't, you still chase hope.

-Ae shakes aer head, his white hair slapping on the wall beside him.
-Standing near the even colder, steel door.
+Zoran shakes aer head, white hair interferring with the integrity of this interior design.
+Standing near the even colder, door.
 He hesitates before opening it.
 As always.
 It moving are always so loud, it would disuturb other people.

+It opens on its own.
+A slender being made of a more intricate metal looms over him, daunting, unfamiliar.
+It's another one of mother's subjects, though is this one in use?
+Ah ae presses forward, tuning to this being's body language as they seem to invite aer to walk in front of them.
+Ae doesn't bother to smile at them.